RV Upgrade: Anderson Valve System Replacement

-Recently, we were provided the opportunity to work with Anderson Brass Company by replacing the existing plastic Anderson Valve System in our fifth wheel's Utility Distribution Center (UDC), and test a better-engineered brass valve.
-Originally, our 2016 Heartland Landmark 365 came equipped with a plastic Anderson Valve - which is more susceptible to leaking.
+Recently, we were provided the opportunity to work with Anderson Brass Company.
+The existing plastic Anderson Valve System in our fifth wheel’s utility distribution center (UDC) needed replacing.
+So we decided to test a better-engineered brass valve.
+Originally, our 2016 Heartland Landmark 365 came equipped with a plastic Anderson valve, which was prone to leaking.

 How the Anderson Valve System Operates

-The Anderson Valve System has a knob in the UDC that rotates either left or right to allow us to select how water will be provided to our coach.
-For example, we turn it to City when we are in a campground with a water hookup.
+The Anderson Valve System has a knob in the UDC that rotates to allow us to select how to provide water to our coach.
+For example, we turn it to City when we’re in a campground with a water hookup.
 We turn it to Fill when we are adding freshwater to our RV’s on-board water tank.
-Prior to winterizing our system for storage, we turn it to the specified Winterize when we pump anti-freeze into our RV’s water system.
+We turn it to Winterize when we pump anti-freeze into our RV’s water system at the end of the season.
 There is also a Normal option for when we need to use the RV’s on-board water pump.

 Anderson Brass Company Valve #200RV

-The Anderson Valve we replaced was the #200RV; which has a plastic main body with a rotating knob.
-It would click and lock into each position as we would rotate the knob.
-The valve has an internal plastic core that relies on several rubber O-rings to maintain pressure and to keep the valve functioning properly.
-It also has four positions for selection; however, it's difficult to read which position the knob is actually in.
+The Anderson valve we replaced was the #200RV, which had a plastic body with a rotating knob.
+It clicked and locked into each position as we rotated the knob.
+The valve had a plastic core that relied on several rubber O-rings to maintain pressure and function properly.
+It also had four positions for different uses.
+However, it was difficult to read which position the knob was actually in.

-It is also worth noting that the plastic valve has been prone to failure; especially if the knob is rotated while under pressure.
-In the past, many RV owners would call Anderson Brass Company to seek guidance and further instruction to fix a leaky valve.
-Anderson's would provide replacement cores if the valve failed.
-Fortunately, they have recently manufactured a much better solution!
+The plastic valve was prone to failure, especially if the knob rotated while under pressure.
+In the past, many RV owners have called Anderson Brass Company to seek guidance and instruction to fix a leaky valve.
+Anderson provided a replacement core if the valve failed.
+Fortunately, they built a much better solution!

 The Wave of the Future

-Anderson Brass Company has designed and developed a much-improved version of the water valve system.
-The new valve, MANRV101RF, is simply amazing and will reduce future valve failures.
-We believe it will revolutionize the RV industry for water selection valves.
-The valve's construction and assembly is top notch - constructed with all brass components on the back of the housing panel.
-It also features Teflon seals to prevent leaks while insuring a lifetime of reliable service.
+Anderson Brass Company has developed a new valve, MANRV101RF, that reduces future valve failures.
+The valve’s construction is all brass on the back of the housing panel.
+It also features Teflon seals to prevent leaks while ensuring a lifetime of reliable service.

-The new valve system provides swiveling attachment points to provide strain relief for the water line connections.
-This also aids in attaching the water lines to the valve’s main body with little to no resistance.
-A well constructed brass check valve has been added to ensure water pressure is maintained and should help in eliminating unnecessary cycling of your water pump when dry camping.
+In addition, the new valve system provides swiveling attachment points to prevent strain at the water line connections.
+This aids in attaching the water lines to the valve’s main body with less resistance.
+A well-constructed brass check valve has been added to maintain water pressure, which helps eliminate the unnecessary cycling of your water pump when you’re dry camping.

-Anderson Valve Company's Product Developers have designed the new valve with three positions for the knob instead of four positions like the plastic valve.
-The knob positions are now marked with easy-to-read lettering.
-The new valve knob also rotates smoothly unlike the old one.
-Maybe one of the most important details to mention is that this new valve has been certified to be compliant with NSF/ANSI 61 - the lead-free brass listing required for drinking water.
+Anderson Valve Company’s product developers designed the new valve with three knob positions instead of four.
+And they’re now marked with easy-to-read lettering.
+In addition, the new valve knob rotates more smoothly than the old one.
+One of the most important details to mention is that this new valve has been certified to be compliant with NSF/ANSI 61, the lead-free brass listing required for drinking water.

 Anderson Valve Replacement How-To Guide

-To replace the Anderson Valve in our fifth wheel, we had to remove all of the contents from our under-storage.
-Being we're full-time RVers, this was a great opportunity to sort through any unwanted gear and parts in our cargo compartment.
+We replaced the Anderson valve in our fifth wheel ourselves.
+Firstly, we removed the contents of our under-storage.
+This was a great opportunity to sort through unwanted gear and parts we’d collected as full-time RVers.

 After the space was clear, we removed a piece of the under-storage wall to allow access to the waterline attachment points and the back of the old valve.
-Since we had gained exposure, this was also a good time to inspect all the water lines and fittings.
+This was also a good time to inspect all the water lines and fittings for any damage.

-We only needed two tools for the installation; a Robertson Head Screw Driver and a pair pliers.
-We also had some extra shop towels and a small lantern to provide better lighting.
+We only needed two tools for the installation: a Robertson head (square head) screw driver and a pair pliers.
+We also had some extra shop towels on hand, and a small lantern to provide better lighting.

-Once we we were satisfied with our inspection, we shut off the water in our coach.
-We also opened the kitchen faucet to relieve the water pressure in the lines - making sure we relieved all of the pressure.
-The last thing we needed was water spraying all over our under-storage when disconnecting the lines.
+Once we were satisfied with our inspection, we shut off the water in our coach.
+We also opened the kitchen faucet to make sure we relieved all of the water pressure from the lines.
+The last thing we wanted was water spraying all over us when we disconnected the lines.

 Next, we placed some shop towels under the water lines to catch any residual water when we disconnected the lines from the valve fittings.

-Installation Tip: We took a photo of the connection points so we had a reference of how the water lines were to be assembled.
+We took a photo of the connection points so we had a reference of how the water lines looked before we detached them from the valve.

-Removing the old valve box is as easy as unscrewing and removing the eight screws that hold the valve box in the UDC wall.
-We replaced the old valve box with the new housing and placed it into the wall.
+Removing the old valve box is as easy as unscrewing the eight screws that hold the valve box to the wall.
+We replaced the old valve box with the new housing and fit it into the wall.
 However, we recommend not screwing it into place right away.
-Leaving it loose helped to reattach the water lines - allowing more wiggle-room for tightening up the water lines and connections.
+Leaving it loose helped to reattach the water lines, allowing more wiggle-room for tightening up the connections.
 We utilized the newly-designed swivel points for easy attachment of the water lines.

-Once all the lines were reattached and tightened, we screwed in the eight screws into the new housing and the UDC wall.
-After we re-energized the water to the coach and inspected for leaks, we made sure we cycled the valve through all of the positions while inspecting our work.
-From start to finish, the installation only took about an hour to replace the valve.
+Once all the lines were reattached and tightened, we tightened the screws affixing the new housing to the UDC wall.
+After we turned the water back on and inspected for leaks, we made sure we cycled the valve through all of the positions while inspecting our work.
+From start to finish, the installation only took about an hour.
 It was a simple upgrade to our RV’s water system that will ensure leak-free camping for years to come.

 Ordering a Anderson Valve Replacement: